brandur/sorg/content/nanoglyphs-drafts/035-generics.md

 Subscribers --

 Welcome to the first new edition of _Nanoglyph_ in a long time.
 In case you (correctly) have no idea what this is, I'm Brandur, and you may have subscribed to this list after reading [Meta layoffs](/fragments/meta-layoffs), [Short, friendly base32 slugs from timestamps](/fragments/base32-slugs), or [Soft deletion probably isn't worth it](/soft-deletion), and thanks to my extreme sending delinquency, forgotten about it.

-As always, in case you don't want to receive these messages, you can help the little guy wage war against Goliath (the emergent email monopoly that starts with a "G") by [unsubscribing](%unsubscribe_url%) instead of hitting that "mark as spam" button.
+As always, in case you don't want to receive these messages, you can do your part to help the little guy against Goliath (the incumbent email monopoly starting with a "G" and which likens itself to the alphabet) by [unsubscribing](%unsubscribe_url%) instead of hitting that "mark as spam" button.

 I wrote most of the below a while back, but never sent it.
 That's why there's such a tight focus on Go generics, which are a brand new feature that's now about a year and a half old.
 Excuse any dated language that you might run across.

 ---

 We upgraded to Go 1.18 within a day or two of release, but decided to forego immediate use of generics due to support being [spotty amongst a basket of golangci-lint's linters](https://github.com/golangci/golangci-lint/issues/2649).
 But the beckoning call was strong, and we timed out and took the plunge.
-It's a good thing we didn't wait, because getting golangci-lint compatible turned into a long-tail project, taking almost exactly a year to get fully compatible.
+It's a good thing we didn't wait, because getting golangci-lint compatible turned into the longest of long-tail projects, taking almost exactly a year to get fully compatible.

 So far, so good.
 [Planet Scale](https://planetscale.com/blog/generics-can-make-your-go-code-slower) wrote a deep dive on how the use of generics makes Go slow, and although that's certainly true when it comes down to optimizing low-level code, when it comes to domain uses like ours (our project is largely a CRUD API), they've been purely beneficial, and I mean like, _very_ beneficial.
 Even if generics weren't a thing, my cramped hands are thanking me already with the substitution of the comically unwieldy `interface CURLY BRACE CURLY BRACE` (`interface{}`) with `any`.